mzahana/mav_controllers_ros/README.md

 ```
 `x,y,z` are target positions.

-# Notes
-* This controller is partially tested in with PX4 SITL woth the `x500` quadcopter model.
-You will need to install PX4 and run the simulation using `make px4_sitl gz_x500`, and run the `mavros.launch.py` included in this package in addition to `mavros_interface.launch.py`.

 # Updates
 * Sept, 2023: Added nodes to publish some commands, static setpoint, and circular trajectory.